MicrosoftDocs/cloud-adoption-framework/docs/scenarios/cloud-scale-analytics/best-practices/data-lake-access.md

 ms.custom: e2e-data-management, think-tank
 ---

-# Access control and data lake configurations in Azure Data Lake Storage
+# Access control and data lake configurations in Azure Data Lake Storage Gen2

-Use this article is to help assess and understand the access control mechanisms in Azure Data Lake Storage Gen2.
+This article helps you assess and understand the access control mechanisms in Azure Data Lake Storage Gen2.
 These mechanisms include Azure role-based access control (RBAC) and access control lists (ACLs).
-This article addresses:
+You learn:

-- How access is evaluated between Azure RBAC and ACLs.
+- How to evaluate access between Azure RBAC and ACLs.
 - How to configure access control using one or both of these mechanisms.
-- How to apply these access control mechanisms to data lake implementation patterns.
+- How to apply the access control mechanisms to data lake implementation patterns.

 You need a basic knowledge of storage containers, security groups, Azure RBAC, and ACLs.
 To frame the discussion, we reference a generic data lake structure of raw, enriched, and curated zones.

-This document can be used in conjunction with [Data Access Management](../security-provisioning.md).
+Use this document with [Data access management](../security-provisioning.md).

-## Using the built-in Azure RBAC roles
+## Use the built-in Azure RBAC roles

 Azure Storage has two layers of access: service management and data.
-Subscriptions and storage accounts are accessed through the service management layer.
-Containers, blobs, and other data resources are accessed through the data layer.
+You can access subscriptions and storage accounts through the service management layer.
+Access containers, blobs, and other data resources through the data layer.
 For example, if you want a list of storage accounts from Azure, send a request to the management endpoint.
 If you want a list of file systems, folders, or files in a storage account, send a request to a service endpoint.

 Roles can contain permissions for management or data layer access.
 The Reader role grants read-only access to management layer resources but not read access to data.

-Roles such as owner, contributor, reader, and Storage Account Contributor permit a security principal to manage a storage account.
-They don't provide access to the data in that account.
-Only roles explicitly defined for data access permit a security principal to access data.
-These roles, except for reader, can obtain access to the storage keys to access data.
+Roles such as Owner, Contributor, Reader, and Storage Account Contributor, permit a security principal to manage a storage account.
+But they don't provide access to the data in that account.
+Only roles explicitly defined for data access permit a security principal to access the data.
+These roles, except for Reader, can get access to the storage keys to access data.

 ### Built-in management roles

-The following are the built-in management roles.
+Following are the built-in management roles.

 - [Owner](/azure/role-based-access-control/built-in-roles#owner): Manage everything, including access to resources.
 This role provides key access.
 - [Contributor](/azure/role-based-access-control/built-in-roles#contributor): Manage everything, except access to resources.
 This role provides key access.